EquorumProtocol/Equorum-Protocol/README.md

-# Equorum V2 🚀
+# Equorum Protocol 🐴

 **Minimalist DeFi Protocol for Arbitrum L2**

-Equorum V2 is a streamlined, gas-optimized DeFi protocol built specifically for Arbitrum Layer 2.
+Equorum is a streamlined, gas-optimized DeFi protocol built specifically for Arbitrum Layer 2.
 It provides essential functionality for token distribution, staking, governance, and vesting with a focus on security, efficiency, and immutability.

 ---